liferay/liferay-docs/develop/tutorials/articles/liferay-faces/communicating-between-jsf-portlets-using-ipc.markdown

 ---

-Now that you've explored Public Render Parameters for JSF in IPC, let's look at Events in IPC.
+Now that you've explored Public Render Parameters for JSF in IPC, you'll learn about Events in IPC.

 ## Handling Portlet 2.0 Events